 “Nobody should try to play comedy unless they have a circus going on inside.”

-.- Ernst Lubitsch, in
+.- Ernst Lubitsch, as quoted in

 In 1939, Lubitsch moved to MGM, and directed Greta Garbo in Ninotchka.
 Garbo and Lubitsch were friendly and had hoped to work together on a movie for years, but this would be their only project.
 The film, co-written by Billy Wilder, is a satirical comedy in which the famously serious actress’ laughing scene was heavily promoted by studio publicists with the tagline “Garbo Laughs!”
 Garbo was nominated for the Oscar and one critic said succinctly about the film’s chances of success in Russia: Stalin won’t like it.